Traurige/libKitten/README.md

 1. Add this repository to your package manager: `TBD`
 2. Install libKitten

-## Compiling
-  - [Theos](https://theos.dev/) is required to compile the project
-  - You may want to edit the root `Makefile` to use your Theos SDK and toolchain
-  - Additionally to compile for tvOS:
-    - Make sure you're using a tvOS SDK
-    - Change the target from `iphone:clang` to `appletv:clang` in the root `Makefile`
-    - Change the architecture `iphoneos-arm` to `appletvos-arm64` in the control file

 ## Compatibility
 iPhone, iPad, iPod and AppleTV running iOS/iPadOS/tvOS 12 or later